studiometa/js-toolkit/README.md

 - Initializing components in the right place at the right time
 - Defining dependencies between components

-Visit [js-toolkit.studiometa.dev](https://js-toolkit.studiometa.dev) to learn more.
+Visit [js-toolkit.studiometa.dev](https://js-toolkit.studiometa.dev) to learn more, or jump directly to [ui.studiometa.dev](https://ui.studiometa.dev) to discover existing components.

 ## Quick overview